santureddy/AWS-SAA-C02-Course/README.md

 - Private IP address of 10.16.16.20
 - Public address of 43.250.192.20

-The public address is not public and connected to the EC2 instance itself.
+The public address is not public and not connected to the EC2 instance itself.
 Instead, the IGW creates a record that links the instance's private IP to the public IP.
 This is why when an EC2 instance is created it only sees the private IP address.
 This is IMPORTANT.
 For IPv4 it is not configured